-We determined that adequate IT controls were identified in the documented procedures used to create the EA file.
+Adequate IT controls were identified in the documented procedures used to create the EA file.
 Control procedures were in place to verify the accuracy of data, program change management, and data extraction repeatability and consistency.
 Collectively, those controls helped to ensure data accuracy, completeness, as well as timely operation for creating the load files.

-The OIPR had implemented a Review Status (checklist) documenting the appropriate review procedures were completed for the OB, IRD, and the EA files.
-We also reviewed the OIPR's quality control procedures supported by emails documented in their Data Request System and samples of other supporting documentation.
-We noted the AVP's Certification of the OB and Review Status form for the IRD file was used to document the performance of the review and status of each quality control step.
-We observed that the review by OIPR for completeness of the course sections used for the effort reporting was in place.
+We also reviewed the OIPR's quality control procedures documented by emails in their Data Request System and the President's Portal and samples of other supporting documentation.
+We noted the Certification Statements and Review Status Forms were completed for the OB, IRD and EA files to document the performance of the review and status of each quality control step.
+The OIPR reviewed the completeness of the course sections used for the effort reporting.
 The university also required certification by individuals of the reported amounts for time spent on course instruction, which helped to validate the accuracy of reported instructional effort.

-We concluded that adequate processes were in place for the extraction and compilation of the data in the IRD and OB files.
+We concluded that adequate processes were in place for the extraction and compilation of the data in the EA, IRD and OB files.